Veccoy/UseCaseLLM_Valeo/README.md

 ### 3. Quantization (Bonus, Based on Need)

+To quantize the model, several methods exist such as:

+* Dynamic quantization (for weights only)
+* Static quantization (using observers)
+* Quantization-aware training (tuning model and quantization parameters for some epochs)
+* Other mixing methods such as QLoRA (static quantization + LoRA fine-tuning)

-To quantize the model, we can perform a QLoRA fine-tuning, which combine a LoRA fine-tuning with quantization.
+Here, as we already have a LoRA configuration, we could perform a QLoRA fine-tuning, which combine a LoRA fine-tuning with quantization.
 However, this technique implies a second GPU run, so this technique has not been done because of the lack of free GPU.
-Moreover, it is not necessary with a T5-small model, as it is fast enough to get a response in a reasonable delay.
+Moreover, an inference speed increase is not necessary with a T5-small model, as it is fast enough to get a response in a reasonable delay.

 ### 4. Model Evaluation (Bonus)